Get the NutriSlice App

 Our baked goods are made with minimal added fats and sugars as we rely on recipes that replace fats and sugars with heart-healthy substitutes, such as applesauce (fat replacer) and fruit juice (sugar substitute).

-A nutritious breakfast is served every morning in each school cafeteria.
+A free, nutritious breakfast is served every morning in each school cafeteria.
 Please check with your school cafeteria to identify the time of service.
 Breakfast includes a choice of an entrée, juice/fruit and milk.
 In the secondary schools additional items are available for purchase.

 In the secondary schools there are several choices daily for lunch.
 In the elementary schools there is only one entrée offered daily.
 Students on the Free and Reduced Program are entitled to receive a daily entrée, a trip to the salad bar and either milk or juice.
 Additional items are sold for an additional charge.

 We offer, as part of the daily lunch menu. wholesome and delicious vegetarian and vegan entrees.
 We believe that offering protein-rich, plant based options is an important part of our district’s food service initiative, aligning our district’s Wellness Policy and our student’s health and the health of our planet.